PKM-er/Obsidian-Surfing/README.md

 - [ ] Refresh button
 - [ ] Save the page that was last opened on a tab
 - [ ] Setting for home page
-- [ ] Automatically parse urls or use search engine
 - [ ] Setting for search engine
 - [ ] Autocomplete seach bar
 - [ ] Bookmarks